apache/arrow/r/README.md

 There are some special cases to note:

 - On Linux the installation process can sometimes be more involved because CRAN does not host binaries for Linux.
-For more information please see `vignette("install", package = "arrow")`.
+For more information please see the [installation guide](https://arrow.apache.org/docs/r/articles/install.html).

 - If you are compiling `arrow` from source, please note that as of version 10.0.0, `arrow` requires C++17 to build.
 This has implications on Windows and CentOS 7.
 For Windows users it means you need to be running an R version of 4.0 or later.
 On CentOS 7, it means you need to install a newer compiler than the default system compiler gcc 4.8.
-See `vignette("install_details", package = "arrow")` for guidance.
+See the [installation details article](https://arrow.apache.org/docs/r/articles/developers/install_details.html) for guidance.
 Not that this does not affect users who are installing a binary version of the package.

 - Development versions of `arrow` are released nightly.
-Most users will not need to install nightly builds, but if you do please see `vignette("install_nightly", package = "arrow")` for more information.
+Most users will not need to install nightly builds, but if you do please see the article on [installing nightly builds]([installation guide](https://arrow.apache.org/docs/r/articles/install_nightly.html) for more information.

 ## Arrow resources